robwatsongtr/music-pdf-to-speech/README.md

 been done, but if you go the route of including Audiveris as a submodule, on first run you will need to unarchive the binary in order to run the shell script command.

-Optical Music Recognition is necessarily imprecise, you need a clean, aligned, well spaced score.
+Optical Music Recognition is imprecise, you need a clean, aligned, well spaced score.
 There are examples that seem to work out of the box, but often there will be errors.
 Erros can be fixed in the Audiveris GUI or in a program like MuseScore.
 Sometimes Audiveris will produce a multi file xml output, currently the code does not concatenate these so the pipeline